pyjamabrah/pyjamabrah/content/products/c-language/index.md

               type: "video"
               meta: 18:01
               attachments: 0
+        - section: "Work in Progress"
+          open: "open"
+          description: "This course is being actively developed at the moment.
+More sections/Lectures and exercises are regularly added.
+Sections prior to this are complete and available for learner to pursue..."
+          sectionDuration: ""
       requirements:
         - A GitHub account.
 This is to follow the labs.
         - An open and learning mindset.